Asian stocks pause after rallying on Fed

 But they said while the euro may have further upside in the near term, its likely path to the downside remained.

-The dollar index recovered from a seven-week low while the euro steadied around $1.3100, off a five-week high against the dollar of $1.3184 hit the day before.

-The U.S. GDP data due later on Friday was expected to show the economy likely grew at its fastest pace in nearly two years at the end of 2011.
+The United States will release gross domestic product data for the fourth quarter later on Friday, and a 3 percent bounce as forecast could bolster risk-positive sentiment.

-A 3 percent annual growth in the fourth quarter as forecast could bolster risk-positive sentiment, coming on the heels of data on Thursday showing new orders for manufactured goods rising in December and a gauge of future business investment rebounding.
+Data on Thursday sustained hopes for a steady recovery in the U.S. economy, with new orders for manufactured goods rising in December and a gauge of future business investment rebounding.
+A moderate rise in new claims for jobless benefits reflected a tepid improvement in the labour market.

 EUROPE MATTERS

+The Fed's announcement boosted U.S. Treasury debt prices, pushing five-year note yields down to the lowest level since at least the 1960s.

+Data on Thursday showed that while U.S. money funds remained cautious about lending to banks in the troubled euro zone, some investors may be taking small steps back into the region.
+Commercial paper loans to the foreign banks increased in the latest week for the third consecutive week of gains to the highest level since June.

-The European Central Bank's aggressive funding has driven down bond yields of indebted euro zone countries, with Italian 10-year yields falling below 6 percent for the first time in six weeks on Thursday, encouraged by strong short-term debt sales and the Fed-inspired positive momentum in markets generally.
+The European Central Bank's aggressive funding has driven down bond yields of indebted euro zone countries, with Italian 10-year yields falling below 6 percent for the first time in six weeks on Thursday, encouraged by strong short-term debt sales and the general positive momentum in markets inspired by the Fed.

-Thanks to some degree of stability returning to Europe, U.S. money funds, while remaining cautious about lending to banks in the troubled euro zone, showed signs of returning to the region.
-Commercial paper loans to the foreign banks increased in the latest week -- its third consecutive weekly gains -- and reached the highest level since June.

 But Portuguese five- and 10-year government bond yields rose to euro-era highs on worries that the country may follow in Greece's footsteps and need a second bailout.